bzigterman/bzigterman.github.io/projects/covid.md

 As of Wednesday, the 14-day percent change in average new cases was:

-- Inf% in Champaign County
+- 114% in Champaign County
 - -6% in Illinois
 - -6% in the United States
 - -25% worldwide